raymondtith00-hash/AWS-Secure-Web-Application-Infrastructure-Lab/README.md

 The main security concepts demonstrated in this phase were VPC design, subnet segmentation, controlled routing, least-privilege security groups, restricted administrative access, private database deployment, encrypted database storage, and end-to-end connectivity validation.

 The infrastructure phase is now complete.
-The next phase will add Amazon CloudWatch monitoring, log collection, alarms, and simulated security and operational events to improve visibility into the environment.
+The next phase will be Amazon CloudWatch monitoring, log collection, alarms, and simulated security and operational events to improve visibility into the environment.

 ---